Ezra Meeker: Migration to Oregon Territory (1852)

 Ezra Meeker married his childhood sweetheart, Eliza Jane Sumner, in May 1851.
-The Sumners lived about four miles from Indianapolis, and like the Meekers were family farmers who did not hire help.
+The Sumners lived about four miles (6 km) from Indianapolis, and like the Meekers were family farmers who did not hire help.
 When he asked her for her hand, he told her he wanted to farm, which she accepted as long as it was on their own property.
 In October 1851, the couple set out for Eddyville, Iowa, where they rented a farm.
 They had heard that land in Eddyville would be free, but this was not the case.
 Ezra, working in a surveyor's camp, decided that he did not like Iowa's winters—a prejudice shared by his pregnant wife.
 Reports were circulating through the prairies about the Oregon Territory's free land and mild climate.
 Also influencing the decision was the urging of Oliver Meeker who, with friends, had outfitted for the trip to Oregon near Indianapolis, and had come to Eddyville to recruit his brother.
 Ezra and Eliza Jane Meeker vacillated on the decision, and it was not until early April 1852, more than a month after the birth of their son Marion, that they decided to travel the Oregon Trail.

 That April, Ezra, Eliza Jane, Oliver, and Marion Meeker set out to journey to Oregon, some 2000 mi in all.
 With their wagon, they had two yokes of oxen, one of cows and an extra cow.
 They were accompanied by William Buck, who would remain with them much of the way before separating from them to go to California.
 Buck outfitted the wagon, Meeker selected the animals, and with his wife carefully prepared food supplies.
 The wagons of Meeker's grouping traveled together by informal agreement; there was no wagon master in overall charge.